mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 }
 </pre>

-Notice how we are able to build more complex serialization using the serialization primitives we're already created.
-You can easily extend the serialization to support any type you need.
+Notice how we are able to build more complex serialization using the primitives we're already created.
+Using this approach you can easily extend the serialization to support anything you need.

 ## Serializing Strings and Arrays

 What if you need to serialize a string over the network?

 Is it a good idea to send a string over the network with null termination?
 Not really.
 You're just asking for trouble!
-Instead, serialize the string as an array of bytes with length prefixed.
+Instead, serialize the string as an array of bytes with the string length in front.
 Therefore, in order to send a string over the network, we have to work out how to send an array of bytes.

 First observation.
 Why waste effort bitpacking an array of bytes into your bit stream just so they are randomly shifted by [0,7] bits?
-Why not just align to byte so you can memcpy the array of bytes directly into the packet?
-In theory, this should be much faster than bitpacking one byte at a time.
+Why not align to byte so you can memcpy the array of bytes directly into the packet?

 To align a bitstream just work out your current bit index in the stream and how many bits of padding are needed until the current bit index divides evenly into 8, then insert that number of padding bits.

 For bonus points, pad up with zero bits to add entropy so that on read you can verify that yes, you are reading a byte align and yes, it is indeed padded up with zero bits to the next whole byte bit index.
-If a non-zero bit is discovered in the pad bits, _abort serialize read and discard the packet_.
+If a non-zero bit is discovered in the padding, _abort serialize read and discard the packet_.

 Here's my code to align a bit stream to byte: